 I like to switch things up occasionally.
 If you’re going for a more Italian flavor, use basil.
 If you’d like more of a French flavor, use thyme.
 Rosemary is another fabulous flavor in this soup.
 Or go with some fresh oregano or dill.
 Another great option for a spicier soup is a generous dose of freshly ground or cracked peppercorns.
 Try a variety of herbs/spices and see what you like best.

-What Is the Key to Achieving the Best Tomato Soup Flavor?
+The Key to Achieving the Best Tomato Soup Flavor

 Homemade cream of tomato soup can often be a little, well, bland.
 The results depend a greatly on the quality of the tomatoes.
 Most of us don’t have access to fresh, vine-ripened tomatoes from the sun-kissed gardens of southern Italy and even if you do, your creamy tomato soup will benefit tremendously from a few flavor boosts we’re going to add to this soup.